HungryHowies/zabbix-Edit-Web-UI/README.md

 # Zabbix Remove Welcome-Page Username and Password Box

-The purpose is to only use SSo and to remove Userbname and Passwords.
+The purpose is to only use SSO and to remove Username and Passwords.

 Navigate to this file
 ```